JetBrains/Qodana/topics/add-qodana-to-ci.md

 | [](github.md)                   | [](jenkins.md)                    |
 | [](teamcity.md)                 | [](space-automation.md)           |

-This use case explains how you can configure %product% for running in GitHub Actions and Jenkins pipelines.
+This section shows how you can configure %product% for GitHub Actions and Jenkins pipelines.
 The complete guides for other CI systems including basic configuration examples are available in the [](ci.md) section.

 ## GitHub Actions